chenyk1990/pyntfa/README.md

 ## Description

-**Pyntfa* is a TEMPLATE python package.
-Any complex package can be built from this basic package.
+**Pyntfa* is a python package for non-stationary time-frequency analysis.
 This package has a variety of applications in both exploration and earthquake seismology.

 ## Reference